GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 ### Can I run a Haneul validator node?

+We accepted applications for validators to participate in Wave 1 of the Incentivized Testnet and are now evaluating them.

 We have a public [Haneul Devnet](../build/devnet.md) with nodes operated by Haneul Labs.
 And you can now run a networked [Haneul Fullnode](../build/fullnode.md).

 You may also run a local, non-networked Haneul node for development using the [Haneul CLI client](../contribute/cli-client.md).
 You can interact with the nodes with either the [Haneul Wallet CLI](../contribute/cli-client.md#command-line-mode) or over the [Haneul RPC API](../build/json-rpc.md).

-Soon we will have a Testnet that allow others to operate Haneul nodes, but both are on our [roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md#roadmap).
-Right now,
+We have a Testnet that will soon allow others to operate Haneul nodes; see our [roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md#roadmap).

 ### What does a local node do and what are the hardware requirements to run it?
 How is it different from a Testnet node?